 Down Payment Assistance, explained from scratch.

 If you're new to the homebuying process, this is the page to start on.
-We'll cover what DPA actually is, the three forms it takes, who qualifies, and the most important question — when it's worth using and when it isn't.
+We cover what DPA actually is, the three forms it takes, and who qualifies.
+Then the question that matters most: when it's worth using, and when it isn't.

 Quick definitions